bouzidanas/bouzidanas.github.io/golden-boot/v1/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 All you need from this repository to generate these plots are the files in the [\Base](https://github.com/bouzidanas/bouzidanas.github.io/tree/main/golden-boot/v1/Base) folder of this repository.
-This folder contains a javascript file that adds interactivity to the plot, a static css file for styling, and most importantly, **a (Jupyter) notebook that generates the plot** (specifically, an html file containing the plot) and a custom css file for data-dependent styling of plot elements.
+This folder contains a javascript file that adds interactivity to the plot, a static css file for styling, and most importantly, **a (Jupyter) notebook that generates the plot** (specifically, an html file containing the plot and a custom css file for data-dependent styling of plot elements).

 ## Prerequisites